UNINETTSigma2/documentation/quick/gettingstarted.md

 ## Remote desktop

-The Fram and Stallo systems provides a remote desktop service.
+The Fram, Saga and Stallo systems provides a remote desktop service.
 [See here for tutorial and details.](remote-desktop.md)

-**Quickstart**: Use a VNC client to log into `desktop.fram.sigma2.no:5901` (for information on Stallo see here <http://stallo-gui.uit.no>).
+**Quickstart**: Use a VNC client to log into `desktop.fram.sigma2.no:5901` or `desktop.saga.sigma2.no:5901` (for information on Stallo see here <http://stallo-gui.uit.no>).
 A web based remote desktop service is also available <https://desktop.fram.sigma2.no:6080>.
 Access to these services are blocked outside the Norwegian Research network, e.g. only accessible from UNINETT and partner institutions. (workarounds are described in the [tutorial](remote-desktop.md))

 ## Development environment